Low Sensory Spaces

 Why Provide Low/Reduced Sensory Spaces?

-Low/reduced sensory spaces provide customized environments for people to decompress and have much needed breaks from overwhelming sensory input (noise, crowds, smells, lighting), strong emotions, and socializing.
+Low/reduced sensory spaces provide customized calming environments for people to decompress and have much needed breaks from overwhelming sensory input (noise, crowds, smells, lighting), strong emotions, and socializing – allowing guests to care for their needs while staying connected to the event community.

 Highlight Your Commitment to Accessibility, Equity, and Diversity

-The presence of a low or reduced sensory space at your event is an intentional practice that demonstrates your commitment to accessibility, diversity, and equity and increases your potential audience.
+The presence of a low or reduced sensory space at your event is an intentional, meaningful practice that demonstrates your commitment to accessibility, diversity, and equity and increases your potential audience.

 What’s Included When You Hire LETS